Guest blogger Rohit Agarwal joins us to advise on how to travel in India like a local. If you’re planning a trip to India, his wisdom will assist!

 Understand The Culture

 One of the most admirable qualities about Indians is that while they may be religious and conservative, they can understand if a foreigner commits a cultural ’error’.
 They come forward to offer you explanations and will be very polite in pointing out the error, if at all they do.
 However, there may be exceptions to this rule if someone is a very staunch follower of customs and from the part of India that is not exposed to having tourists from other countries.
 Knowing about the culture of a state will be helpful when you visit the place.
+Consult with state-centric entities such as Sikkim Tourism to check out immersive experiences from a cultural perspective.
 You will also succeed in getting closer to the hearts of the local people who will be glad to see that you appreciate their values.

 Know the Weather